intelie/gitbook-drilling/collector/remote-control/sources/README.md

 # Sources

-Inside the `Sources` tab in the Intelie Live `Collectors` tab is possible to add sources for an online Collector with SSL enabled,  a button will be available at the bottom of sources list as shown below:
+Inside the `Sources` tab in the INTELIE Live `Collectors` tab is possible to add sources for an online Collector with SSL enabled,  a button will be available at the bottom of sources list as shown below:

 ![List of sources configured for a Collector](<../../../.gitbook/assets/collector-remote-control-sources.png>)